Purchase Agreement Addendum (UK)

 What to Include in Your Purchase Agreement Addendum (UK)

-A well-drafted Purchase Agreement Addendum for use in England and Wales should contain several key provisions that ensure the variation is legally binding and clearly understood by both parties.
+A well-drafted Purchase Agreement Addendum for use in England and Wales should contain several key provisions that confirm the variation is legally binding and clearly understood by both parties.

 The identification clause should clearly reference the original Purchase Agreement by its date and a brief description of its subject matter.
 This creates an unambiguous link between the addendum and the original contract and prevents disputes about which agreement is being varied.